chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 Mason is Chapel's package manager

-For documentation on mason, please see Reference :ref:`mason-packages-index`.
+For documentation on mason, please see :ref:`mason-packages-index`.